MiguelGGMM/PANCAKE_LOTTERY_BOT/README.md

 ## COMMANDS
  /stats: Get current lottery numbers stats\
- /gBT: Get current best lottery ticket\
+ /gbt: Get current best lottery ticket\
- /gBTRn: Get best ticket randomizing with a seed provided\
- (required parameters: seed and nº of tickets, example: /gBTRn 0 5)\
  /help: How to use this bot\